Marian-Lugo/Marian-Lugo/README.md

 💻 Development of web experiences with JavaScript, jQuery, HTML, CSS, and Bootstrap.

-🌱 Eager to contribute to innovative projects and expand my skills.
+🌱 Looking forward to contributing to innovative projects and expanding my skills.

 🚀 Seeking opportunities to grow professionally.